 But, not all B2B sales managers are on the same page, regardless of years of experience on how and how much should social media be leveraged for their sales reps.
 And because of today’s remote selling environment, sales leaders are trying to ensure that their sales professionals are not wasting time playing on social media or sharing content in vain.

 There is much discussion about the evolution of the B2B buyer’s journey.
-While it varies from industry to industry, one thing for sure is that most B2B decision-makers are leveraging social media channels to conduct research on products and services they need for their business.
+While it varies from industry to industry, one thing for sure is that most B2B decision-makers are leveraging social media channels, sometimes together with local social media marketing services to conduct research on products and services they need for their business.
 Thus IDC reported that 75% of B2B buyers conduct research for products and services in social channels.

 Make no mistake, the fundamental premise hasn’t changed.
 B2B buyers are looking to solve business problems and to get an ROI on their investment.
 But, unlike sales in the 80s, 90s, and early 2000s, the way to influence the modern B2B buyer is largely accomplished through digital channels.